 Endometriosis is an inflammatory condition so it’s important to work on gut health to reduce inflammation.
 This includes removing inflammatory foods like gluten (and many more) from the diet.

-Inflammation also causes a high production of stress hormones so ensuring the nervous system is more balanced by managing stress is super important.
+Inflammation also causes a high production of stress hormones, so managing stress is crucial for ensuring a more balanced nervous system.

 What dietary or lifestyle have a great impact on fertility?

-In saying that, there are a few foods that are fertility super food such as liver and oysters.
+In saying that, a few foods are fertility super food such as liver and oysters.
 They contain the highest natural known source of every single micronutrient required for healthy conception and gestation.
 You can get good supplement forms of both these days.

 Is there a connection between good gut healthy and a healthy menstrual flow?

-Gut health is connected to nearly every other system in the body, so it absolutely relates to menstrual flow.
+Gut health is connected to nearly every other body system related to menstrual flow.
 If the digestive system is inflamed, there will be a higher production of stress hormones, which impacts our sex hormones, especially in the luteal phase of cycle, and can make our flow heavier, clottier, and more painful.

 What are three gut health builders?